Skip to content

 How Would You Transform Your City?

-Knight Emerging City Champions is a fellowship and micro-grant program for young civic innovators with bold ideas for developing engaged, inclusive and equitable communities toward a more effective democracy.
+Knight Emerging City Champions is a fellowship and micro-grant program for young civic innovators with bold ideas to transform their communities.
 This program is powered by 8 80 Cities and the John S. and James L. Knight Foundation.

 Here's How It Works